-A. Jurisprudence supports threshold number of five sales as reasonable
+i.
+Jurisprudence supports a threshold number of five sales is reasonable.

 Past cases applying the definition of "dealer" provide some guidance about the number or frequency of firearm sales that courts may find reasonably establish a "regular course of trade or business."
-Courts frequently uphold convictions for dealing firearms without a license in cases with a relatively small number of sales, 46 including cases where the sales activity was:
+Courts frequently uphold convictions for dealing firearms without a license in cases with a relatively small number of sales, including cases where the sales activity was: two firearms, three firearms in four months, four firearms in one month, four firearms in two months, five firearms